haberdashPI/vscode-master-key/notes.md

   - actually: delete this feature (add it back in later if it feels worth it) unit tests: store/restore named commands

+UNIT TEST: verify that larkin can be properly loaded/parsed

 code coverage?
 https://istanbul.js.org/